-Do not continue hill climbing or hard towing for a long time in the "2" or "L" position.
-This may cause severe automatic transmission damage from overheating.
-To prevent such damage, "D" position should be used in hill climbing or hard towing.
+sion damage from overheating.
+To prevent such damage, "4" position should be used in hill climbing or hard towing.

-- (e) Backing up
+(d) Backing up

-- 1. Bring the vehicle to a complete stop.

-- With the brake pedal held down with your foot, shift the selector lever to the "R" position.
+- 1. Bring the vehicle to a complete stop. - With the brake pedal held down with your foot, shift the selector lever to the "R" position.